Testimony211/Data-ingestion-pipeline/README.md

-# Data Ingestion Project (Local Version)
+# Data Ingestion Pipeline (Local Version)

+This is a simple script that:
+- Takes a file URL (e.g., CSV)
+- Downloads and validates the file
+- Simulates uploading to AWS S3
+- Logs the action locally in `upload_log.json`

-## Description
+## Technologies
-This script accepts a URL, downloads a file, validates its format and size, simulates uploading it to S3, and logs the action.
+- Python
+- requests
+- json
+- datetime

-## How to Run
+## Usage

 ```bash
 python3 ingest.py